 Avoid The Lines – How to Store Fuel Long Term

 A generator without gas is like a rifle without ammunition.
 For this piece of machinery to be of any use to you outside of a very expensive and heavy paper weight, you need to have a plan for fuel storage.
 This is also the case if you don’t want to end up like millions of people each year who are unable to get gas after a natural emergency like Hurricane Sandy.
 A good fuel storage plan usually involves purchasing and properly treating a minimum amount of fuel to last you through whatever scenario you are planning for.
 This might be fuel for your generators, or enough gas to get you to your bug out location.
 It is easier to pre-purchase fuel and store it so that in the case of an emergency, you aren’t standing in line.
-There are a few things to consider when you are planning to store fuel for a long time that we will cover below.
+There are a few things to consider when you are planning to store fuel long-term that we will cover below.

 What type of container should you store fuel in?

 Similar to having water on hand in an emergency; having a supply of fuel in containers that protect the fuel and are easy to carry is important.
 Could you store gas in thousand gallon tanks buried underground?
-Yes, and that is my dream scenario but for now I and I assume most others will have to settle for something a little more cost effective and portable.
-There are many different types of fuel containers but for gas, the most common style is plastic and red in color with a built in spout of some form.
+Yes, and that is my dream scenario but for now I and I assume most others will have to settle for something a little more cost-effective and portable.
+There are many different types of fuel containers but for gas, the most common style is plastic and red in color with a built-in spout of some form.
 Kerosene containers are blue, Diesel is Yellow and it is important to follow this handy color convention so that you don’t accidentally pour regular gas in your kerosene heater and fry your eyebrows off or worse.

 You can get new fuel cans just about anywhere.
 Home Depot, WalMart, Lowes and any hardware store will have some options for you.
 Most of the new models at Walmart near me are from a company called Scepter and have a new type of nozzle which is probably the result of stupid legislation that doesn’t work well at all.
 The nozzle requires you to press two tabs and pull them into a position for the fuel to dispense.
 This doesn’t work very well and the fuel doesn’t come out smoothly.
 I don’t think this is necessarily Scepter’s fault and they are probably only doing what is required from government regulations.